gdcorp-engineering/ans-browser-extension/docs/CODEBASE_COMPARISON.md

 ### Overview

 The original repository was a **ChatGPT Atlas alternative** - an open-source browser extension that provides AI-powered browser automation using Gemini Computer Use.
-The current codebase has been **extensively customized for GoDaddy's internal use** with deep integration into GoDaddy's **Agent Naming System (ANS)** infrastructure.
+The current codebase has been **extensively customized for GoDaddy's internal use** with deep integration into GoDaddy's **Agent Name Service (ANS)** infrastructure.

 ### Key Transformation